NERC-CEH/puppet-selenium/README.markdown

 ## Limitations

-This module has been tested on ubuntu 14.04 lts
+This module has been tested on Ubuntu 14.04 LTS and Mac OS X Yosemite

 Reverse tethering has been tested on:
 - HTC Desire X